lisezmoi/modul.io/doc/install.md

     npm start

-If installed with `npm install -g`:
+Or with command, if installed with `npm install -g`:

     modul.io